Mtn16/Mtn16/README.md

 <h2>About me</h2>
 Hi, I'm a freelance developer and IT student from  Czech Republic!
-Here you can see a few of my public projects but majority of my projects are part of contracts (so closed source code).
+Here you can see a few of my public projects but majority of my projects are part of contracts (so the source code is closed).
 For websites I mainly use Vite and SvelteKit.
 For other apps I mainly use Java or TypeScript.

 <h2>Current projects</h2>